 Although the main health concern of most travelers to Mexico is avoiding Montezuma's revenge, there are a few other illnesses that you may be exposed to during your travels, including some that are transmitted by those pesky insects—mosquitoes.
 Unfortunately, besides leaving itchy welts, these bugs can also pass along some pretty unpleasant sicknesses that may have graver consequences, like malaria, Zika, chikungunya, and dengue.
 These illnesses are most prevalent in tropical and subtropical areas The best way to avoid becoming sick when traveling is to be aware of the risks and how to prevent them.

-Similar to zika and chikungunya, dengue fever is an illness that is spread by mosquitoes.
-People who are infected with this illness may have fever, aches and pains, and other complications.
-Cases of dengue fever are on the rise in many parts of the world, including Central and South America, and Africa, as well as many parts of Asia.
+Similar to Zika and chikungunya, dengue fever is an illness that is spread by mosquitoes.
+People who are infected with this illness may have a fever, aches and pains, and other complications.
+Cases of dengue fever are on the rise in many parts of the world, including Central and South America, Africa, and many parts of Asia.
 Mexico has also seen a rise in cases of dengue, and the government has taken steps to reduce the spread of the disease, but travelers should also take their own precautions.

 Here's what you should know about dengue and how to avoid this illness if you're traveling to Mexico.

 What is Dengue Fever?